Sick Day Guidance for Type 1 Diabetes

 Look out for low blood glucose (hypoglycaemia)

-If your blood glucose falls below the normal range, sip full-sugar drinks, fruit juice, sweetened tea or Lucozade (make sure it's full sugar), or suck an ice lolly.
+Low blood sugar during illness is unusual.
+However, if your blood glucose does fall, sip full-sugar drinks, fruit juice, sweetened tea or Lucozade (make sure it's full sugar), or suck an ice lolly.

 Monitor regularly